Open Source at StackHPC

 StackHPC is a founding member of the OpenStack Baremetal SIG.

-StackHPC uses OpenStack Ironic as a way to manage the full lifecylce of physical compute hardware via Ansible automation using open source APIs.
+StackHPC uses OpenStack Ironic as a way to manage the full life cycle of physical compute hardware via Ansible automation using open source APIs.
 We make use of integration with Neutron's networking-generic-switch driver to allow us to control the physical switches.

-StackHPC are supporting Cambridge Univeristy running their CSD3 supercomputer on OpenStack.
-This enables a single pool of hardware to be dynamically shared bettween Slurm and OpenStack hypervisors.
+StackHPC are supporting Cambridge University running their CSD3 supercomputer on OpenStack.
+This enables a single pool of hardware to be dynamically shared between Slurm and OpenStack hypervisors.
 Those OpenStack hypervisors also run isolated Slurm clusters that support the secure processing of sensitive data.

 And much more on GitHub